 - Leg of lamb, butterflied i.e. with the leg bone removed

-- Marinade: 1 tablespoon of balsamic vinegar, 2 cloves of crushed garlic (I used my favourite black garlic but white is fine), 1 tablespoon of olive oil, 1 dessertspoon of ground, roasted cumin, 1 tablespoon of finely chopped fresh rosemary, 1 tablespoon of freshly squeezed lemon juice.
+- Marinade: 2 tablespoons of balsamic vinegar, 2 cloves of crushed garlic (I used my favourite black garlic but white is fine), 1 tablespoon of olive oil, 1 dessertspoon of ground, roasted cumin, 1 tablespoon of finely chopped fresh rosemary, 1 tablespoon of freshly squeezed lemon juice.
 Optional: 1 tablespoon of pomegranate molasses instead of the lemon juice and 1 dessertspoon of paprika.

 - Tahini yoghurt: 50g tahini, 2 tablespoons of freshly squeezed lemon juice, 1 garlic clove, crushed, 1 tablespoon of extra virgin olive oil, 250g Greek yoghurt